 Fish farming (especially catfish) is the most compatible with the poultry farming system in Nigeria, as you can use the poultry drops to facilitate production of the feed for your fish.

 The fish farming business is a dynamic kind of business.
-It a business which revolves around innovation on daily basis.
+It a business which revolves around innovation on a daily basis.
 Fish farming is a lucrative business if you are determined and can employ the use of required modern equipment into the business.